York - 01904 716000

 Boundaries determine the extent of any land or buildings you own.
 They are, in simple terms, the line which separates your property from that of your neighbours.
 They may take the form of a wall, a fence, a hedge, a piece of barbed wire or even some other less noticeable feature, such as the edging of a driveway.

 So, what happens where you need to cross a boundary line to maintain or repair your property, or even to read your gas and electricity meters?
 A recent court case considered this issue and highlights the importance of taking legal advice.
-Philip Taylor, residential property expert with Pearsons & Ward in Malton explains more.
+OUr residential property expert with Pearsons & Ward in Malton explains more.

 ‘The case of Dickinson v Cassillas got the newspapers very excited.
 Two neighbours locked in a 15-year battle about rights of access and the significance of a boundary, with legal costs running at more than £200,000.
 It seemed incredible that a dispute about one neighbour occasionally walking along the driveway of another to check on the condition of their property and to take meter readings could have got so out of hand.
 But it did, and lessons need to be learned’, says Philip.